antrea-io/antrea/docs/gke-installation.md

 ## Creating the cluster

-You can use any method to create a GKE cluster (gcloud SDK, gcloud Console etc).
+You can use any method to create a GKE cluster (gcloud SDK, gcloud Console, etc).
 The example given here is using the Google Cloud SDK.

 **Note:** Antrea is supported on Ubuntu Nodes only for GKE cluster.
 Also, it is a must to select service